 It’s probably safe to say that most of us don’t consider our blood when we sit down to eat, or at least, maybe not directly.
 Sure, we might consider our heart health, our digestion, and even our weight, but blood?
 Ehh..not so much.
 Ironically though, our blood flow can affect all aspects of our health, in ways you might not expect it to.
-For instance, healthy, steady blood flow is needed for digestion, healthy circulation that leads to good heart health, energy, and even helping remove wastes that can become stagnant and contribute to weight gain and acidic pH levels in the body.
+For instance, healthy, steady blood flow is needed for digestion and healthy circulation that leads to good heart health, energy, and even to help remove wastes that can become stagnant and contribute to weight gain and acidic pH levels in the body.
 Circulation of blood is also important for maintaining a healthy body temperature.

 How to Improve Blood Flow Naturally

 Blood flow is improved through all forms of movement, along with certain foods and drinks in our diet.
 Dry brushing and showering can also stimulate blood flow, but when it comes to the biggest impact, food and movement are where it’s at.
 Still, you could exercise all day and suffer poor blood flow if your meals aren’t based off clean, whole foods that provide vital nutrients for a healthy body.

 A diet rich in antioxidants, omega 3 fatty acids, whole forms of fiber, and vitamins, and minerals contributes to healthy blood flow and the removal of wastes.
 A diet low in these essential nutrients can lead to inflammation, toxic build-up, and poor elimination of wastes consistently.
 The good news is, eating a healthy, more alkaline diet and getting daily movement can help improve your blood flow quickly.
 Embrace gentle forms of exercise if you’re not into intense exercises, and put the following foods on the menu this week: